ormeiry/The-Way-I-See-JavaScript/data-types/string.md

 const strToSlice = 'This string will be sliced!';

-// We tell to slice 5 from the end of the string. console.log(strToSlice.slice(-5)); // output: iced!
+// We tell it to slice 5 from the end of the string. console.log(strToSlice.slice(-5)); // output: iced!

 // We tell it to slice 7 from the end to 5 from the end.